Sorn, East Ayrshire: Sorn today

-Local services include: a pub (closed 2022), a cafe (closed 2021), a church, a general store (closed 2019), a motorbike shop (closed) and a television shop (closed).
-There is also a village hall and a bowling green and primary school.
+Local businesses and services include: a cafe, a gift shop, a church, a village hall, a bowling green and a primary school.
 In November 2007 the school was threatened with closure by East Ayrshire Council.
+Previously, the village has supported an inn with a public bar, a hotel, a general store, a motorbike shop and a television shop.

 Sorn is known for its success in the Britain in Bloom competition.
 In 2004 it won gold in the "Small Villages" category and has previously won, amongst other awards, the "Highly Commended Certificate" a number of times in the 1980s.

 Sorn is situated on the River Ayr Way which opened in 2006 as Scotland's first source to sea long-distance path.